 The Museum of Vuk and Dositej is a memorial museum dedicated to two great people of Serbian culture: Dositej Obradović, a member of the Enlightenment Movement and first Serbian Minister of Education, and Vuk Karadžić, the reformer of the Serbian language and creator of Serbian literary language.

 The Museum of Vuk and Dositej is located in Dorćol, one of the most beautiful and oldest parts of Belgrade.

 Nikola Tesla Museum

 Nikola Tesla Museum is a unique institution of science and culture in Serbia and in the world.
-It is the only museum in the world which preserves the original and personal inheritance of Nikola Tesla.
+It is the only museum in the world that preserves the original and personal inheritance of Nikola Tesla.

 Dive into the magical world of Nikola Tesla in the permanent museum collection created by dr Branimir Jovanović.
-See Tesla’s development as an inventor and as a person through mix of modern and authentic technologies from the time of Nikola Tesla.
+See Tesla’s development as an inventor and as a person through a mix of modern and authentic technologies from the time of Nikola Tesla.
 Specially trained museum guides will present to you the magnificent working models of Tesla’s machines, his various personal items, and his visions of the future.

 Museum of Applied Art